-As soon as the decorations come out the Christmas music goes on.
+As soon as the decorations come out, the Christmas music goes on.
 We did it like this for a few years before I realized it was a tradition that my kids counted on.

-As an example, this blog post from a mommy blogger has great ideas for inexpensive Christmas crafts!
+As an example, this blog post from a mommy blogger has excellent ideas for inexpensive Christmas crafts!
 What a great way to make memories, especially with the ones you love.

-Next, get your Bass Pass which is required to see Santa.
-It comes with a time slot that allows you to wait in a virtual line while you shop the store.
+Next, get your Bass Pass, which is required to see Santa.
+It comes with a time slot that allows you to wait in a virtual line while you shop in the store.
 The passes are limited daily and do go quickly.
-Then later you will see Santa and receive your FREE photo.

 Gifting Christmas Gifts on a Budget

 I bake during the holidays.
-Everybody eats so it is a safe gift.
+Everybody eats, so it is a safe gift.
 Make sure that you give edible gifts that meet with any dietary restrictions someone may have.
-That may seem a little intimidating, but it is easier than it seems.
+That may seem a little intimidating, but it is easier than you might think.

-Homemade cocoa mix in mason jars is another great gift idea.
+Homemade cocoa mix in mason jars is another excellent gift idea.
 Add instructions for how to mix it up with a list of ingredients.

 Next, label them with the baking instructions for what wet ingredients they will need to include.
-Add a cute gift tag and you are good to go.
+Add a cute gift tag, and you are good to go.

-If you need ideas for inexpensive gifts that you can purchase check out this post from Good Housekeeping.
+If you need ideas for inexpensive gifts that you can purchase, check out this post from Good Housekeeping.